Danialkafeel/Software-Evaluation-Tool/README.md

 -   In this, nested conditional structures are harder to understand than non-nested structures.
 -   In case of simple comparisons and decision strucures, it may give a misleading figure.

+**Installation Steps for the Cyclomatic Complexity Tools**
+-   Please follow the below steps to get a proper installation of tools done.
+-   Install Pycfg in the first place.
+-   Secondly, use the installation procedure for graphviz and
+-   Lastly, install radon.

+The above flow has to be strictly be followed.
+Incase of any other flow you would end into trouble while installing the tools.

  **Tools used for the calculating the cyclomatic Complexity are:**
  - Pycfg -  Usually, we draw manual _Control Flow Graph_ using pen and paper by analyzing the control flow of the program.
 CFG helps us finding independent paths ([Cyclomatic Complexity](https://www.geeksforgeeks.org/cyclomatic-complexity/)), which leads to the number of test cases required to test the program.
 We can automate the CFG task using a Python library called [pycfg](https://pypi.org/project/pycfg/).
 This library takes a Python script as input and gives graph as output.